-Please feel free to reach out to the RODL or RS for questions about branch organizing in Canada or about the tentative guide below.
+Please feel free to reach out to the Regional Organizing Department Liaison (RODL) or Regional Secretary (RS) for questions about branch organizing in Canada or about the tentative guide below.
 Thank you to J. Cameron Mancini, the General Secretary-Treasurer of the IWW (North American Regional Administration, NARA) for putting together this basic guide for branch building.

 Starting an IWW Branch in Canada